 5. Kosher for Passover

-The eight-day Jewish holiday of Passover, which occurs every year in the spring, (15th of Nisan on the Jewish calendar) marks the exodus from Egypt and the birth of the Jewish nation.
-In addition to the widely celebrated Seder event on the first night, the holiday aspect of Passover is its special food requirements.
+The eight-day Jewish holiday of Passover, which occurs every year in the spring, (15th of Nisan on the Jewish calendar) marks the exodus of the Jewish people from Egypt and the birth of the Jewish nation.
+In addition to the widely celebrated Seder event on the first night, the most widely known aspect of the Passover holiday is its special food requirements.

-As intricate and precise as Kosher Laws are year round, Kosher requirements for Passover are even more stringent and meeting them requires extensive knowledge.
-Products containing chometz, even in a minute amount or as a result of cross contamination from equipment which was not fully â€œkoshered,â€ are unfit for use on Passover.
-In implementing industrial level Passover food production, it is especially essential that the process be overseen by a person who has mastered these laws through years of intense study and experience.
+As intricate and precise as kosher laws are year round, kosher requirements for Passover are even more stringent, and meeting them requires extensive knowledge.
+Products containing chometz, even in the tiniest amount or as a result of cross contamination from equipment which was not fully â€œkoshered,â€ are unfit for use on Passover.
+In implementing industrial level Passover food production, it is essential that the process be overseen by a person who has mastered these laws through years of intensive study and experience.